pushpendukar/pushpendukar.github.io/_pages/about.md

 <!--YOUR SCROLL CONTENT HERE-->
 <p align="left" class="infotxt" >

-[May, 2025] Received <b>Research Excellence Award</b> from AIOP research group at the University of Nottingham Ningbo China.
+[June, 2025] Received <b>Research Excellence Award</b> from AIOP research group at the University of Nottingham Ningbo China.
 <br><br>
 [May, 2025] Serving as a <b>Track Chair</b> of 10th International Conference on Frontiers of Signal Processing (ICFSP 2025), Paris, France.
 <br><br>